 - 1. All players are eligible to receive passes (including the quarterback if the ball has been handed off, pitched or lateraled behind the line of scrimmage). - 2.
 A player must have at least one foot or other body part in bounds, contacting the ground first with possession. - 3.
-In the case of simultaneous possession by both an offensive and defensive player, possession is awarded to the offense. - 4.
+In the case of simultaneous possession by an offensive and defensive player, possession is awarded to the offense. - 4.
 Interceptions are returnable.
-If returned for a score during regular game play, the score will be worth six points, two points if returned during conversions and/or overtime.
+The intercepting team takes possession where the play is blown dead.
+If returned for a score during regular game play the score will be worth six points (two points if returned during an extra point conversion or in overtime)